Pullbacks of metric bundles and Cannon-Thurston maps: Geometry of metric bundles

-\begin{convention} (1) Note that $\phi_X(\SSS)=\SSS$ since $\phi_X$ is the identity map when restricted to $\VV(X)$.
+\begin{convention} (1) With the notation of Proposition \ref{bundle vs graph bundle}, we note that for any qi section $\SSS$ in $X$ over $B$, $\phi_X(\SSS)=\SSS$ since $\phi_X$ is the identity map when restricted to $\VV(X)$.
 We shall refer to it as a qi section of the metric graph bundle {\em transported} to the metric bundle.

 (2) Whenever we talk about a $K$-qi section in a metric bundle we shall mean that it is the transport of a $K$-qi section contained in the associated canonical metric graph bundle. \end{convention}